 Shape is Important

 Don’t let your Nerf darts get crushed, squished, or deformed.
-Needless to say, letting your pet dog or cat chew on a Nerf dart ensures that it probably can’t be used anymore.
+Needless to say, letting your pet dog or cat chew on a Nerf dart ensures that it probably can’t be used anymore (although, if you suspect they are chewing on it because they are anxious, you may wish to look at replacing your dart with something like this CBD oil for dogs UK that might actually be able to help them with this).
 Avoid leaving your Nerf darts out where people can accidentally step on them, and don’t enter a Nerf battle carrying them around haphazardly.

 Remember that Nerf darts will perform better and fly more accurately if they are kept in good shape.
 Stuffing them in your pant pockets might seem like a great idea, but your darts are likely to get bent or sat on in the process.
 Try to carry your Nerf darts in larger magazines if they are available for your blaster, otherwise utilize a pouch or ammo holster.

 Know When to Retire Old Darts

 No matter how well you take care of your darts, the fact is that each time you use a Nerf dart it gets a little bit compressed.
 This is from how Nerf guns work, in that a dart must fit fairly tightly in the barrel so air or spring pressure can build up and propel it when you shoot.

 Even if it looks perfectly ok, you can tell when a dart has lost the thickness it needs when it doesn’t perform like it used to.

 Protect Your Darts